Yimkf/Yimkf.github.io/_research/2024-04-EMS Hand Prop.md

   Your browser does not support the video tag.
 </video>

 Unfortunately, our paper is rejected after rebuttal.
-Currently, we are preparing for next submission.
+Currently, we are submitting it to [Internation Journal of Human-Computer Studies](https://www.sciencedirect.com/journal/international-journal-of-human-computer-studies)